 Breakfast is the most important meal of the day, but too many hungry students miss a morning meal.
 Schools that offer a Breakfast After the Bell (BAtB) program by implementing models such as Breakfast in the Classroom (BIC), Grab and Go to the Classroom, and Second Chance Breakfast, are able to increase access to school breakfast and provide more kids with the healthy food they need to learn and grow.

-PLEASE NOTE: The Student Success Act provides equipment grant funding for those sponsors operating the National School Lunch Program/School Breakfast Program who are required to implement Breakfast After the Bell.
-Keep an eye out for forthcoming grant funding announcements in the School Nutrition Newsletter.
+As part of the Student Success Act, there is grant funding available to support Breakfast After the Bell Implementation.
+Breakfast After the Bell (BAtB) equipment grant funding is for those sponsors operating the National School Lunch Program/School Breakfast Program who are required to implement Breakfast After the Bell.
+Please see the BAtB Equipment Grant section below.

 Resources